ngs-docs/2021-GGG298/Week9-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 sbatch: error: Batch job submission failed: Requested time limit is invalid (missing or exceeds some limit)
 ```

 In order to handle jobs, Slurm needs to know the maximum amount of **walltime** your job will run.
-Walltime can be thought of as the amount of time from the start of your code running to when the last command in your script finishes.
+Walltime is literally "the time shown on the clock on the wall", can be set of as the expected amount of time from the start of your code running to when the last command in your script finishes.
+(Always make this longer than you think you will need, because the cluster will kill your job if it exceeds it!)

 We can tell Slurm how much time to allow our submitted script by using the `-t` flag.
 Let's tell Slurm that our job _shouldn't_ take longer than 5 minutes (note: the format is `dd-hh:mm:ss`).

 ```
 sbatch -t 00-00:05:00 -p bmh HelloWorld.sh
 ```

-You will see your job was successfully submitted and will be given an associated Job ID number `Submitted batch job 15219016`
+You will see your job was successfully submitted and will be given an associated Job ID number: `Submitted batch job 15219016`

 #### Flags to use when submitting jobs

 We can use a number of different flags to specify resources we want from Slurm:
 * the **partition** we would like to use for our job––this will also entail the _priority_ in which our job is submitted (priorities can be high, medium or low).
 We can request a partition by using the following flag: `-p <name_of_partition>`.
-The farm has the following partitions:
+Our class allocation on farm has the following partitions:
-    * parallel nodes names: `high`, `med`, `low`
+    * parallel nodes names: `high2`, `med2`, `low2` - good for disk/compute intensive jobs, like mapping and RNAseq
         * 24 nodes with 64 CPUs and 256GB ram
         * 95 nodes with 32 CPUs and 64GB ram
-    * bigmem nodes names: `bmh`, `bmm`, `bml`, `bigmemh`, `bigmemm`, `bigmeml`
+    * bigmem nodes names: `bmh`, `bmm`, `bml` - good for large memory jobs, like vertebrate genome assembly
         * 13 nodes with 96 CPUs and 1TB ram
         * 9 nodes with 64 CPUs and 512GB
         * 1 node with 96 CPUs and 1024GB